GLP-1 tablets for weight loss

 Will I gain the weight back when I stop taking GLP-1 weight loss pills?

-It is possible.
-If you are taking GLP-1 agonist tablets for diabetes and they are also supporting you in losing weight, once you stop taking them you may put weight back on.
-This is because GLP-1 tablets reduce your appetite, so when you stop taking them your appetite comes back and you may eat more.
-You can keep the weight off if you stick to a diet and exercise plan after you stop your medication.
+It’s possible.
+If you’re taking Wegovy tablets, once you stop taking them, you may put weight back on.
+This is because GLP-1 tablets reduce your appetite, so when you stop taking them, your appetite comes back, and you digest food faster, so you will not feel as full between meals.

 crystal.png